Pravesh-Sudha/100-Days-of-Code/README.md

 - Configuring AWS CLI in EC2 instance
 - Running 2-tier flask application on EKS cluster

+### Day 69: AWS RDS Simple Course
+- What is RDS?
+- Overview of Database
+- Database on EC2 instance
+- Migrating traditional database from EC2 to RDS
+- Automatic Backup, restore and Snapshots.

 ... continue updating log for each day ..._

 ## Connect